-Assessment of impairment triggering events related to certain long-lived assets
+Assessment of impairment triggering events related to long-lived assets

-As discussed in Notes 1 and 4 to the consolidated financial statements, the Company evaluates long-lived assets, consisting of property, plant and equipment, definite-lived intangible assets, and operating lease right-of use assets, for impairment whenever events or changes in circumstances, known as triggering events, indicate that the carrying amount of an asset or asset group may not be recoverable.
-The triggering events evaluated by the Company include reduced or expected sustained decreases in cash flows generated by an asset or asset group, negative changes in industry conditions (such as global rig count, commodity prices, and the global economy), a significant change in the long-lived asset's use or physical condition, the introduction of competing technologies, and legal and regulatory challenges.
-The carrying value of long-lived assets as of December 31, 2022 was \$1.5 billion.
+As discussed in Note 1 to the consolidated financial statements, the Company evaluates long-lived assets, consisting of property, plant and equipment, operating lease right-of use assets, and definite-lived intangible assets, for impairment to determine whether any events or changes in circumstances, known as triggering events, indicate that the carrying amount of an asset group may not be recoverable.
+The triggering events evaluated by the Company include reduced or expected sustained decreases in cash flows generated by an asset group, negative changes in industry conditions (such as global rig count, commodity prices, and the global economy), a significant change in the long-lived assets' use or physical condition, the introduction of competing technologies, and legal and regulatory challenges.
+The carrying value of long-lived assets as of December 31, 2023 was \$1.5 billion.

-We identified the assessment of impairment triggering events related to certain long-lived asset groups as a critical audit matter.
+We identified the assessment of impairment triggering events related to long-lived asset groups as a critical audit matter.
 The assessment of whether (i) reduced or expected sustained decreases in cash flows generated by an asset group and (ii) negative changes in industry conditions represented a triggering event required a higher degree of subjective auditor judgment.

 The following are the primary procedures we performed to address this critical audit matter.
 We evaluated the design and tested the operating effectiveness of certain internal controls related to the Company's triggering events assessment.
-This included a control related to the Company's process to identify and evaluate triggering events that indicate the carrying value of an asset or asset group may not be recoverable.
-We evaluated the Company's identification of triggering events related to the evaluation of cash flow trends for certain asset groups by comparing historical cash flow trends to the asset groups' carrying values.
+This included a control related to the Company's process to identify and evaluate triggering events that indicate the carrying value of an asset group may not be recoverable.
+We evaluated the Company's identification of triggering events related to the evaluation of cash flow trends for asset groups by comparing historical cash flow trends to the asset groups' carrying values.
 Further, we evaluated the Company's assessment of changes in industry conditions by comparing them to changes in global rig count, commodity prices, and economic outlook using data obtained from publicly available industry and market information.